jperon/gregorien/03_Rythme_en.md

 ------

-As many different levels of analysis can be identified as there are different types of vertices.
+As many different levels of analysis can be identified as there are different types of summits.
 The real variations of the sound qualities will be more tenuous the lower the level of analysis.